JustFernandezz/cyb3lnkuei-site/content/whoami.md

 ## 🧍‍♂️Introduction

-I’m Fernandez, a curious mind who enjoys breaking and securing systems.
-I work in offensive security as a Penetration Tester and Solutions Engineer, focusing on web, API, network, active directory, wireless security, and red teaming.
+I’m Fernandez, an Offensive Security Engineer and Penetration Tester with a strong curiosity for understanding how systems work, how they can be compromised, and how they can be better secured.

+My work focuses on Web Applications, APIs, Internal Networks, Active Directory, Wireless Security, and Red Teaming.
+I enjoy approaching security from an adversarial perspective—thinking like an attacker to identify weaknesses before they can be exploited by real-world threats.

 ---

 ## My Journey

+I’m Fernandez, an Offensive Security Engineer and Penetration Tester with a strong curiosity for understanding how systems work, how they can be compromised, and how they can be better secured.

+My work focuses on Web Applications, APIs, Internal Networks, Active Directory, Wireless Security, and Red Teaming.
+I enjoy approaching security from an adversarial perspective—thinking like an attacker to identify weaknesses before they can be exploited by real-world threats.

+My Journey

-I began my journey into cybersecurity in 2021, a year after graduating from secondary school, at a time when I wasn’t sure what direction my life was heading.
+My journey into cybersecurity began in 2021, a year after I graduated from secondary school.
+At the time, I wasn't entirely sure what direction I wanted my career to take.

 An uncle figure in my life, who works as a farmer, encouraged me to explore cybersecurity.
-Although he had little to no background in tech, he understood its value and believed I could succeed in it.
-At the time, I knew almost nothing about hacking, only what I had seen in movies, but his belief in me pushed me to take the first step.
+Although he had little to no technical background, he understood the growing importance of technology and believed I could build a career in the field.
+At the time, my understanding of hacking was largely based on what I had seen in movies, but his encouragement pushed me to take my first steps.

-I’ve always had a natural interest in computers, and that curiosity made the transition easier.
-I was also fortunate to have a skilled computer engineer in my circle, someone I consider both family and an advisor.
-From him, I learned a lot about computers, and he constantly challenged me to grow while reinforcing his belief in my potential.
+I had always been naturally curious about computers, which made the transition into technology feel almost instinctive.
+I was also fortunate to have a skilled computer engineer in my circle—someone I consider both family and a mentor.
+Through him, I gained a deeper understanding of computers and developed a stronger desire to keep learning and improving.

-I started learning through Cybrary, taking advantage of both free and trial-based courses.
-Whenever my 14-day trial expired, I created new accounts just to keep learning and finish what I started.
-I completed courses such as Introduction to Cybersecurity, CompTIA Security+, Linux+ (with my favorite instructor, Rob Goelz), Python for Cybersecurity, and computer networking through Professor Messer’s training videos, among others.
+I began my learning journey through platforms such as Cybrary and other online resources, building a foundation in cybersecurity, Linux, Python, and computer networking.
+I studied topics ranging from introductory cybersecurity concepts and CompTIA Security+ material to Linux administration, Python for cybersecurity, and networking through resources such as Professor Messer.

-After building a foundation, I hesitated to dive into hacking because I wasn’t sure I would understand it.
-Eventually, I pushed past that fear and started in late 2022.
-I remember selling my gaming desktop just to purchase an Alpha AWUS036ACH wireless adapter so I could practice Wi-Fi hacking.
-That moment defined how serious I was about learning, I didn’t just want to watch; I wanted to truly understand how things worked.
+After building a foundation, I eventually decided to explore offensive security more seriously.
+I initially hesitated because I wasn't sure whether I would be able to understand the technical depth involved.
+In late 2022, I pushed past that hesitation and began actively learning penetration testing and offensive security.

+One of the moments that stands out to me was selling my gaming desktop to purchase an Alfa AWUS036ACH wireless adapter so I could practice wireless security.
+That decision represented how serious I had become about learning.
+I didn't want to simply consume cybersecurity content—I wanted to understand how systems worked by building, testing, breaking, and experimenting with them myself.
-To cut a long story short, my journey wasn’t widely supported at home.
-My parents and siblings wanted me to follow a traditional path and go to school, which led to frequent disagreements over the years.
-From their perspective, there was nothing tangible to show, no income, just continuous learning.

-Everything changed in November 2024 when I landed my first role as a penetration tester.
-I don’t even remember applying to that specific company, it likely came from a period where I was sending out applications consistently without expecting a response.
-I traveled to Lagos, went through the interview process, and secured the role.
-From that moment, the belief in my journey began to change.

-Ever since then, I’ve been getting gigs from clients and referrals, and it has honestly been life changing.
-It reminded me that sometimes the opportunities you’re praying for start showing up quietly before you even realize how much things are changing.

-It has now been about two years since I started my career as a penetration tester.
-The hard work and consistency have paid off, and I’m grateful for how far I’ve come.
-There’s still a long way to go, and I’m not slowing down anytime soon.

-Today, I can meet some of my needs, and one of the greatest rewards has been achieving a level of financial independence and work experience at a young age.
-It’s not everything, but it’s something I’m truly grateful for and just the beginning.

-Just never stop believing in yourself and keep doing what you're doing.
-The journey is yours and not theirs, so they can’t see what is ahead.
-Only you can see.
+Over time, I continued developing my skills through hands-on labs, security research, Capture The Flag challenges, certifications, personal projects, and real-world security assessments.

+In November 2024, I landed my first professional role as a Penetration Tester.
+That opportunity marked an important turning point in my journey and allowed me to transition from primarily learning and practicing independently to applying my skills in professional environments.

+Since then, I've had the opportunity to work on security assessments, support clients, collaborate with security teams, and take on independent engagements and referrals.
+Every engagement has given me the opportunity to learn something new and further develop my approach to offensive security.

+Today, I'm grateful for how far I've come, but I also recognize that there is still a lot more to learn.
+Cybersecurity is a field that constantly evolves, and that's one of the things I enjoy most about it.
+There is always another system to understand, another technique to explore, and another challenge to solve.

+My journey is still in its early stages, and I'm just getting started.
 ---
 ## Certifications & Degree
 - Bsc Cybersecurity (In-Progress)